Automated warehouse collision: lessons from the digital twin in UE5

 Rethinking safety: from physical layout to immersive simulation 🚧

 The accident demonstrates that relying solely on LIDAR sensors without validating the virtual environment can be dangerous.
 Specular reflection on metals is a critical blind spot in high-density warehouses.
-As an improvement, it is proposed to redesign the layout by adding diffuse markings to the corners of the shelving units and relocating the LIDAR mounts to cover the problematic angles.
+As an improvement, it is proposed to redesign the layout by adding diffuse markings on the corners of the shelving and relocating the LIDAR mounts to cover the problematic angles.
 Unreal Engine 5 allows visualizing these modifications in real-time, offering safety engineers an immersive tool to test configurations before physically implementing them, thus reducing the risk of new domino effects.

 (PS: at Foro3D we optimize routes like we optimize polygons: until the computer says enough)